-This module is intended to provide guide and directions to the trainers to be involved in the training Medical officers of different cadres during their service to understand the planning, executing and monitoring supervision the public health program under NHM in the state of Rajasthan.
-This module will be the helping guide to the prospective trainers with the essential understanding of the conceptual background of the process of training in general and Training MO/SMO in particular.
+This module is intended to provide guidance and directions to the trainers involved in the on the job training Medical officers and different management cadres.
+This module will help participants to understand the planning, execution, and monitoring & supervision of the public health programs under NHM in the state of Rajasthan.
+This module will be the helping guide to the prospective trainers with the essential understanding of the conceptual background of the process of training in general and training MO/SMO in particular.
 The fruitfulness of the use of this module, however, depends on the use of some of the 'tips' that may optimize the effectiveness of the trainers.
 While using this manual, the basic consideration to be kept in mind is that training is not dominantly dependent on the use of lectures, which are not only monotonous in nature but also less productive in terms of transmission of knowledge to the trainees.
-In fact, training can be a rewarding experience to both the trainer and the traines if its major thrust is on the promotion of participatory learning, through the use of methods which make the training process more interesting and also ensure the training's more productive results.
+In fact, training can be a rewarding experience to both the trainer and the trainees, if its major thrust is on the promotion of participatory learning, through the use of methods which make the training process more interesting and also ensure the training's more productive results.
 Accordingly, some of the methods which are recommended for use in the Trainers itself are: